Apache (missile)

-The Arme Planante À Charges Éjectables or Apache (/əˈpætʃi/ ə-PATCH-ee, /fr/) is a French-developed, air-launched, anti-runway cruise missile manufactured by MBDA France.
+The Arme Propulsée À Charges Éjectables or Apache (/əˈpætʃi/ ə-PATCH-ee, /fr/) is a French-developed, air-launched, anti-runway cruise missile manufactured by MBDA France.
 The SCALP EG missile is based on it, notably featuring similar aerodynamics and stealth.
 However, the latter has a different propulsion system and carries a single high-penetration warhead instead of the Apache's cluster submunitions.